If Commerce Were a League of Heroes, Logistics Would Be Its Superman

 - Useful for offering short-term vehicle leasing, equipment sharing, or backhauling services.

-- Exclusively created and managed by shippers for communication with hauliers.
+- Exclusively created and managed by shippers for communication with haulers.

 - Businesses collaborate to align distribution networks through a central hub.